rssh/scala-gopher/README.md

   Select loop is described in `loop` statement.

-  To create transformer we can use `gopherApi.makeTransformer` call:
+  To create transputer we can use `gopherApi.makeTransputer` call:
   ```
   val bing = gopherApi.makeTransputer[BingoTransputer]
   ```